 A person will use these medications in addition to mood stabilizers and appropriate antidepressants.

-Unwanted and uncontrollable muscle movements can result, especially with the older medications.
-Often, these go away after the person stops using the drug, but they can be permanent in some cases.
+Some medications, especially older ones, may cause unwanted and uncontrollable muscle movements.
+These often go away after the person stops taking the drug, but they can sometimes be permanent.

-A psychiatrist is normally the best guide for treatment, but a treatment team may consist of social workers, therapeutic support staff, counselors, a family doctor, and other specialists.
+A psychiatrist is usually the best guide for treatment, but a treatment team may include:

-Bipolar disorder often affects family members and friends, as well as the person who has the condition.
+Bipolar disorder often affects family members and friends in addition to the person who has the condition.

-Caregivers may need to seek help in order to manage situations.
+Caregivers may need to seek help to manage situations.

-- Learn as much about bipolar disorder as possible, to develop an understanding of what it means to have the condition, how the individual feels, and how to respond to it.
+- learning as much about bipolar disorder as possible to try to understand what it means to have the condition, how the individual feels, and how to respond to it

-- Find ways to manage stress through exercise and other activities, group counseling, and other outlets.
-This applies to both the person with bipolar disorder and their loved ones.
+- finding ways to manage stress, which applies to both the person with bipolar disorder and their loved ones

-- Join a support group for family member or friends of people with bipolar disorder.
+- joining a support group for family members or friends of people with bipolar disorder

-- Help the person to set goals, as far as possible, and to join support groups, get involved in the community, and follow treatment.
+- helping the person set goals, join support groups, get involved in the community, and follow treatment plans

 Not everyone with bipolar disorder will experience psychosis, and it does not happen all the time.

-When it happens, it can be frightening for the one who experiences it and for those around them, too.
+When it happens, it can be difficult for the one who experiences it and for those around them.

-How the person reacts to psychosis can also put them at risk sometimes of physical, social, or other types of harm.
+How people react to psychosis can also put them at risk of physical, social, or other harm.
 For this reason, it is important to seek help if someone experiences psychosis.

-Medication can help to control psychosis.
-It is not always easy to diagnose or treat, but, with a doctor’s help, it is usually possible to bring symptoms under control.
+Medication can help manage psychosis.
+It is not always easy to diagnose or treat, but with a doctor’s help, it is usually possible to bring symptoms under control.

-As scientists learn more about changes in the brain that occur with psychosis, more effective, targeted treatments may become available in time.
+As scientists learn more about changes in the brain that occur with psychosis, more effective, targeted treatments may become available.